Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Experiment Training Details

 \subsection{Wasserstein Variants (WDPO, W-REBEL) Implementation Details}

-Recall that regularization term in Algorithm \ref{alg:wd-rebel} is defined as $R(\pi_{\theta}; D) = \rho_0 (\mathbb{E}_{z \sim D} \|\nabla_z l(z; \theta)\|_2^2)^{1/2}$, where $l(z; \theta)$ is the pointwise loss.
+Recall that regularization term in Algorithm \ref{alg:wd-rebel} is defined as $R(\pi_{\theta}; D) = \rho_0 (\mathbb{E}_{z \sim D} \|\nabla_z \ell(z; \theta)\|_2^2)^{1/2}$, where $\ell(z; \theta)$ is the pointwise loss.
 In a distributed LLM training setting, computing the exact expectation over the entire data distribution $D$ for this regularizer, or even accurately averaging gradient norms over small, local micro-batches, presents a key implementation challenge.
 A naive approach of averaging gradient norms over local micro-batches can lead to a highly noisy and unstable gradient penalty due to the typically small number of samples per GPU.
+To mitigate this instability and ensure tractability, we used the trick utilized by \cite{xu2025distributionallyrobustdirectpreference} which exploits the inequality $\sqrt{x} \leq x$ for $x \geq 1$.
+This allows us to upper bound the regularizer.
+This leads to a tractable approximation of the pointwise WDPO loss: